Toddler loses both

 Cranston (c.1845-).
 She was born in Livingston,

 Michigan.
-Newspapers after the fire
+Newspapers after the fire reported that

-floor below and suffered a fractured skull.
+suffered a fractured skull.
+She can't have

 Ben’s parents raised Dorothy after the fire.
 They